 Advertisement

-If you have significant neck pain, your provider may recommend treatments like cervical epidural steroid injection or radiofrequency ablation.
+If you have significant neck pain, your provider may recommend treatments like a cervical epidural steroid injection or radiofrequency ablation.

 Advertisement